 SARCOIDOSIS AND THE SKIN

 Sarcoidosis of the skin occurs in 20 to 35% of all sarcoidosis patients.
 Sometimes a skin condition may be the only complaint.
-There are several types of skin disorders that can occur with sarcoidosis including erythema nodosum, lupus pernio and cosmetic blemishes.
+There are several types of skin disorders that can occur with sarcoidosis including erythema nodosum, lupus pernio and brownish-red lumps and bumps (lesions).

 Erythema Nodosum is the most common sarcoidosis related skin condition.
 It often occurs in the acute form of the disease.